 2014 Schedule (Wednesday mornings):

-Government Benefits: July 30, September 3, October 8 and November 12.
+- Government Benefits - November 12.
 Assistance for issues with food stamps, cash and medical assistance, subsidized child care and benefits issues for immigrants.

-Immigration Clinics: September 17, October 15, November 19 and December 17.
+- Immigration Clinics - October 15, November 19 and December 17.
 Assistance with immigration law questions, status adjustment and naturalization/citizenship process.